Creating a Minecraft Server for Free

 Downloading the Server Software

-• Purpur: A performant fork of Paper that offers extra configuration and tweaks, great for advanced admins.
+• Purpur: This high-performance fork of Paper adds even more configuration for advanced users.

 Basic Server Configuration

-1. Run the jar: Double-click or use the command line (java -jar server.jar).
-This will generate configuration files.
+1. Launch the JAR: Double-click it or use the command line (java -jar server.jar).
+This will create essential configuration files.

-3. Configure server.properties: Tweak settings like server name, player count, gamemode, and more.
+3. Edit server.properties: Customize settings such as your server name, player slots, game mode, and more.

-Running a server on your own computer?
-By default, only people on your home network can join.
-To play with friends anywhere, you’ll need to open your server to the internet.
+By default, running a server on your home computer means only people on your local network can join.
+Making your Minecraft server accessible to friends worldwide involves exposing your server over the internet.

 Using ngrok